friedkiwi/mumudvb-mips/README.md

 ### About

-MuMuDVB Autobuilding with Crosstool and drone.io to MIPS Arch I only maintain the Crosstool-ng MIPS Toolchain and the autobuild script on drone.io
+MuMuDVB Autobuilding with Crosstool and drone.io to MIPS Arch I only maintain in this repo:
+- Crosstool-ng MIPS Toolchain
+- drone.io autobuild script and related stuff
+- opkg package creation for OpenWRT ar71xx specific systems

 ## Download MuMuDVB binary
 ### MuMuDVB with CAM/SCAM support